ibm-skills-network/labs-knowledgebase/docs/troubleshooting.md

 - `Error occurred while trying to proxy: [IP address]:[port]/`
 - for example, `Error occurred while trying to proxy: 172.17.52.96:8888/`

-this typically indicates that the application you're trying to access is not running or not properly configured.
+this error message indicates that the application you're trying to access is not running or is otherwise not accepting traffic.
+If the lab instructions instructed you to run a command to start your application, please confirm you've run the command and it was successful before trying to access your application.

-Please follow these steps to resolve this issue:

-- **Do not try to access read-only pages** (as stated in the lab instructions)
-  - Read-only pages don't have running applications behind them, which can cause proxy errors.
-- **Refresh the application** by clicking the small refresh icon at the top of the application's page.

 ### I can't change the model used in my chat in AI Classroom